victorzimmer/MapKit/README.md

 ## Upcoming Features

-* Map pins
+* Map pins [Since v0.0.2 you can create standard red pins]
-* Map click events with JavaScript callback
+* Map and pin click events with JavaScript callback
+* Implementation of Polygons
+* Ability to place HTML elements on top of WebView
 * Android support
 * Windows Phone support